XuHongCN/academia/content/zh/home/videos.md

 active = true  # Activate this widget? true/false
 weight = 65.5  # Order that this section will appear.

-title = "Video"
+title = "一路向北！"
-subtitle = "The world's round, I wanna wander around."
+subtitle = "Là Où Je T'Emmènerai, by Florent Pagny"

 # Showcase personal skills or business features.
 #